 Long-term travel isn’t a vacation.
 Instead, it’s life on the road.

 Life On the Road vs Holidays

-When you think of it this way, calculating how much it costs to travel around the world is much easier.
+When you think of it this way, calculating how much it costs to ride around the world is much easier.

 Ask yourself this:

-- How much do you spend on rent or mortgage, car payments, and your utilities per month?
+- How much do you spend on rent or mortgage, car payments, and utilities per month?

 - What are you spending on food, shopping, and entertainment?

 - Which expenses go toward fuel, car or bike maintenance, and the like?

 Let’s say this number is $3,000 including all your expenses.
 That’s pretty standard if you live in one of the major cities in the Western world.
 Your mileage may vary, but let’s take the $3,000 as an example.